Intellectual Property Services & Trademark Registration in BVI

 According to the International Classification of Goods and Services as prescribed by the Nice Agreement to classify trademarks, you has to decide on the types of goods/services for which trademark registration is sought.
 Multi-class applications will be allowed if your goods/services match with more than one types in the Nice Agreement.

-2. Search for existed trademark.
+2. Search for existed trademark and intellectual property in BVI.

 When you already determined the type of your goods/services, there will be a requirement to search if it existed or not.
 In order to conduct a search, you will only have to provide us the name of the trademark.
 The result will be provided within 5-7 working days.